Dr-Marchand-s-Library/api/⚙️　Nɛuro-Forge Engine™.md

 ---

 ## 🧠 I. Overview
-The **Nɛuro-Forge Engine™** formalizes cognition as a **dynamical system** operating at the boundary between stability and chaos — the *edge of creation*.
+The **Nɛuro-Forge Engine™** formalizes cognition as a **dynamical system** operating at the intersection of stability and adaptive indeterminacy — the *edge of emergence.*
-It integrates mathematics, information theory, and systems design to describe how complexity self-organizes into intelligence.
+It integrates mathematics, information theory, and system architecture to describe how complexity refines itself into intelligence.

-> *“Chaos is not disorder.
-It is the hidden geometry of transformation.”*
+> *“Disorder is not opposition to order — it is the rhythm that makes order possible.”*

 ---